recipe-runner/recipe-runner.github.io/source/docs/variables.md

 > The method "register_variables" let you register variables and they will be available from that moment on.

-## Registering the result of a task {#registering-result-task}
+## Registering the result of an action {#registering-result-action}

-Sometimes, it is useful to execute a task and save the return value in a variable for use in later tasks.
+Sometimes, it is useful to execute an action and save the return value in a variable for use in later actions.
 In that case, register a variable is very useful:

 ```yaml
 steps: